Frequently asked questions about doctoral studies (FAQ)

 71. Is it possible to replace research stays abroad with a different duty?

 Yes, a research stay abroad can be replaced by demonstrably significant participation in an international research project with results published in international journals or presented at major conferences abroad.
+Active involvement in an international research project must be documented (and approved by the guarantor/Vice-Dean for research and PhD studies).
+What needs to be submitted:

 72. Do I have to go abroad when I’m a foreigner?
 Can it be in the Czech Republic?
 Can it be in my home country?